 While analysts are typically cautious in issuing long-term forecasts for commodities, algorithm-based forecasting services regularly provide price outlooks for more extended periods.

-Gov Capital, another algorithm-based forecasting service, issued a silver price prediction stating that the metal would close out 2023 at a potential average of $24.489.
-The platform sees silver rising to an average of $36.581 by the end of December 2024, $53.840 by the end of 2025, and $76.561 by December 2026.
+Gov Capital, another algorithm-based forecasting service, issued a silver price prediction stating that the metal would close out 20234 at a potential price of $27.
+The platform sees silver rising to $40 by the end of December 2025, $58 by the end of 2026, and $122 during 2029.
+This is one of the most bullish Silver price prediction for the next 5 years.

 In his book, “The Great Silver Bull,” Peter Krauth derived a valuation of $300 silver through technical analysis.
-Krauth has a model which forecasts that gold’s price will rise to $5,000 by 2030, which would drag silver’s price up to $300.
+Krauth has a model that forecasts that gold’s price will rise to $5,000 by 2030, which would drag silver’s price up to $300.
 This is due to gold’s use as an inflation hedge.

 “My thesis is that if you look at what’s happening with inflation, and if you look at how other assets are hurting,” he said.